changecourse/sketch_boilerplate/README.md

 We've put this template to the test as a starter file for a couple of projects, and have had great success in speed and efficiency, particularly transitioning from low fidelity wireframes to visual design.
 Our goal was to provide a set of components that felt less like a contstained bootstrap pattern library, and more of an adaptable approach to interface design.

+###Introduction###

+Take a look at the Example page artboard, specifically each of the layers used...
+All of them are tied to corresponding symbols, text styles, and/or shared styles, which are globally defined for the whole document.
+What does that mean?
+Let's say you have an application flow spanning 50+ different screen states.
+With this design system, you can update one element and push it out to all iterations of it.

+We've provided some sensible defaults, but this framework is mostly meant to facilitate a good structure and process for your production design workflow.

 ### How to Use ###